xlcnd/meteoalarmeu/README.md

 You will get a `binary_sensor.meteoalarmeu` identity that is `on` when there are alerts for your region and with attributes useful for automations.

+> WARNING: If you are updating from a previous version you should delete any configuration text related
+> with this integration from your `configuration.yaml`, since `yaml configuration` is now NOT supported.

 **How to install?**